smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 the submitted job is not configured for monitoring by OpCon (that is, Job Tracking is not being used).
-Instead, the human operator would previously wait for a minute or two until the completion message of the submitted job was reported to the user\'s message queue, as either a successful job or a failed job.
+Instead, the human operator would previously wait for a minute or two until the completion message of the submitted job was reported to the user's message queue, as either a successful job or a failed job.

 To fully automate this process, the name of the submitted job must be